Leet-Us-Code/Striver-Sheets-Resources/README.md

 ## 💗 Contributions
 I'll always work on my DSA skills, so expect this repo to get updated constantly.
-- Time and space complexities haven't been added for most questions, so if you want to start your open-source journey from here, you are most welcome to!
+- Time and space complexities haven't been added for some questions, so if you want to start your open-source journey from here, you are most welcome to!
 - Also, if you have a better (and tested) implementation for any problem, feel free to add.
 I review PRs frequently 🤓

 ## 📝 Resource Used